Frequently Asked Questions (FAQ's)

 What childcare options are available to me whilst I am attending the conference?

 IATEFL does not offer childcare facilities for delegates.
 This is based on a detailed study of the implications in terms of safeguarding, space requirements, staffing, level of demand and requests over previous years, and the implications on delegate fees that would be a result of offering such a service.
+For a list of registered childcare options available in the local area, please see the North Yorkshire County Council website.

 I need an invoice before I can pay, what should I do?